- Beretta moving to Tennessee over Maryland gun laws

 Microsoft tablet risks alienating PC makers

 NEW YORK (AP) - With the unveiling of the Surface tablet, Microsoft is heading into unusual territory: competing with its partners, the very same companies that make Windows PCs.
-But Microsoft has little to lose, since PC manufacturers have so far had very little success with their own tablets.
+But Microsoft has little to lose, since PC manufacturers are having little success with their own tablets.

 With the unveiling of its tablet this week Microsoft Corp. is taking up the competition with Apple Inc. and its iPad by borrowing a page from Apple's playbook.
 It is keeping both software and hardware development under the same roof.